 Social media marketing is an ongoing process of identifying your audience, engaging them, and keeping them engaged, so that when they need your product or service they think of your brand.
-Find out what you need to do to build strong social media branding strategy that rocks.
+Find out what you need to do to build a strong social media branding strategy that rocks!

 The Key Elements to a Strong Social Media Branding Strategy

 1. What Do You Want Your Brand to Say?

 To begin, identify what your brand is all about.
 This includes the things like:

 - Trademark colors

 - A particular style, look, and/or attitude

 Now, identify what changes will be made to your brand for social media.
 (Perhaps you want to be a little bit more casual online, for example.)
 Keep in mind that in order to maintain your brand’s integrity, your online and offline efforts should be consistent with each other.